 - one set of KAM snaps

-SMALL Fabric Pouch Video steps
+Small Fabric Pouch Sewing Video

-First, for those of you who like video tutorials, I've made a video slide-show just to make it easier for you.
+First, for those of you who like video tutorials, I've made a video slide show just to make it easier for you.
 Check it out:

 Now, in words and non-moving pictures:

-• 1 piece marked as '1-OUTER' from main fabric (here: red)
+• 1 piece marked as '1-OUTER' from the main fabric (here: red)

 • 1 piece marked as '2-LINING' from lining fabric (here: yellow)

-1) Start by pressing your pieces and making a narrow, 1/4 inch or less, fold back towards the wrong side of fabric on the lower end of the pieces.
+Start by pressing your pieces and making a narrow, ¼ inch or less, fold back towards the wrong side of fabric on the lower end of the pieces.

-2) Topstitch along the fold.
+Topstitch along the fold.

-4) Folding the main piece: place the piece right-side-up on a flat surface.
-Fold it as marked in the image above.
+- Fold it as marked in the image above.
 When folded, the longer piece will become exactly as long as the lining piece.

-7) Turn right side out.
+Turn right side out.
 I often use a chopstick to make it easier.

-8) CLOSING the bottom opening: Stitch the opening closed, but take care to NOT catch the middle (folded) layer:
+Close the bottom opening: Stitch the opening closed, but take care to NOT catch the middle (folded) layer:

-– see the image marked with No 1 on it?
+Sewing tip: see the image marked with No 1 on it?
 Push the middle layer towards the top, so it won't be in the way.
 Then attach a pin to keep it away from the needle.
 Only then, use a zigzag stitch, or a simple slipstitch to close the opening.
 You only stitch through the two topstitched ends, not through the middle (folded) one.

 MAKE IT EASIER: you can skip this step if you don't plan to use the mini pouch for something really tiny - like a tooth fairy pouch.
 Also, you'll notice the opening will be inside the zipper pocket, making it invisible from the outside, anyway.

-9) Now, turn the pocket part inside-out.
+Now, turn the pocket part right-side-out.
 Press.